-- 1. Members of the uniformed services, along with their dependent children and spouse, who provide evidence that they are full-time active duty status of more than thirty (30) days in the uniformed services stationed in Oklahoma or temporarily present through military.
-Further, when members of the armed services are transferred out-of-state, the member, their spouse and dependent children shall continue to be classified as in-state as long as they remain continuously enrolled. - 2.
-Regardless of the residency of the student, dependent children or spouse of a person who is currently serving as a member of the active uniformed services of the United States on full-time active duty status of more than thirty (30) days for whom Oklahoma is the home of record. - 3.
-Person, or dependent children or spouse of a person, who was discharged or released from a period of not fewer than ninety (90) days of active uninformed service, less than five (5) years before the date of enrollment in the course(s) concerned and for whom Oklahoma is the home of record. - 4.
-Former full-time active uniformed services personnel who remain in Oklahoma after their service may retain their in-state status without the 12 month requirement if they establish domicile as defined in this policy. - B. Discharged or Released from Active Uniformed Service (Regardless of the Home of Record)
+- 1. Members of the uniformed services, along with their dependent children and spouse, who provide evidence that they are full-time active duty status of more than thirty (30) days in the uniformed services stationed in Oklahoma or temporarily present through military orders.
+Further, when members of the armed services are transferred outof-state, the member, their spouse and dependent children shall continue to be classified as in-state as long as they remain continuously enrolled. - Regardless of the residency of the student, dependent children or spouse of a person who is currently serving as a member of the active uniformed services of the United States on full-time active duty status of more than thirty (30) days for whom Oklahoma is the home of record. - 3.
+A person who files with the institution within the State system at which he/she intends to register a letter of intent to establish residence in the state and who - a. is entitled to educational or training assistance under Section 3319 of Title 38 of the United States Code by virtue of a relationship to a person who is currently serving on active duty; and - b. resides in the state while enrolled in the institution, regardless of the student's formal state of residence state or the active service member's home of record. - 4.
+Former full-time active uniformed services personnel who remain in Oklahoma after their service may retain their instate status without the 12 month requirement if they establish domicile as defined in this policy. - B. Discharged or Released from Active Uniformed Service (Regardless of the Home of Record)